acolyer/amc-gpt/README.md

   were made in producing the answer.
 ChatGPT is also asked to critique the answer which highlights useful things to be aware of in some circumstances.
 * Suggestions for follow-up questions you might like to ask, clicking on any of these copies it into the message box ready for you to send to ChatGPT
+* You can use newlines in your message just with the enter key, and then Cmd-Enter will send it (or you can click on the button if you prefer)
 * A print stylesheet so that you can easily print your full chat history!

 ## Installation